volosoft/jtable/README.md

 });
 ```

-* You can send any required fields to row-delete-request POST data (jTable only sends single key field)
+* You can send any required fields to row-delete-request as POST data (jTable only sends single key field)
 ```javascript
 $("#myjtable").jtable({
 ...,